 - Active in the same gay male community in which I work, drawing from the example of many gay or LGBT friends

-Feel free to call me for a free question-and-answer about consultation services.
+Feel free to call me for a free question-and-answer about LGBT case consultation services.
 You can tell me about situation, and ask questions about my services.
-The consultation session runs for 50 minutes and is a flat $175, not reimbursable by insurance but still deductible on your taxes as business consulting.
+The consultation session runs for 50 minutes and is a flat $250, not reimbursable by insurance but still deductible on your taxes as business consulting.
 There are no minimums; you can have one consultation session or many.